learnbyexample/Command-line-text-processing/gnu_sed.md

 ```

 * Range defined by start and end *REGEXP*
-* Other cases like getting lines without the line matching start and/or end, unbalanced start/end, when end *REGEXP* doesn't match, etc will be covered separately later
+* For other cases like getting lines without the line matching start and/or end, unbalanced start/end, when end *REGEXP* doesn't match, etc see [Lines between two REGEXPs](#lines-between-two-regexps) section

 ```bash
 $ sed -n '/is/,/like/p' sample.txt